Teamoreteateo/DSA2101-Project/Code.md

 ) %>% inner_join(taylor_albums, by=c("album_name")) %>% relocate(album_release, .after=album_name)
 ```

-Overall Metacritic scores and User scores are representative of the
+Overall Metacritic scores and user scores are representative of the
 popularity of the albums because they are the “weighted average” of the
 albums’ individual scores from critics and the public respectively
 (Metacritic, 2023).

-Metacritic score ranges from 0 to 100 (Metacritic, 2023), while User
+While the Metacritic score ranges from 0 to 100 (Metacritic, 2023), the
+user score has a different range of 0 to 10 which we noticed when
+exploring the “user reviews” section (Metacritic, n.d.).
+We will
-Score ranges from 0 to 10.
-We will aggregate these into one statistic,
+aggregate these into one statistic, “Popularity”, weighted by their
-“Popularity”, weighted by their respective ranges.
+respective ranges.

 Hence we use the following formula: Popularity =
 (metacritic_score+(user_score\*10))/2